tongalumina/bioc4010/tut4/README.md

 - Try run `dss` command in PyMOL when a structure is loaded and shown in `cartoon` mode.
 - Finish assignment #12 posted on Blackboard.

+### AlphaFold: Assignment #13
+- Read and follow the instructions of the Jupyter Notebook version of [AlphaFold2 on Google Colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/beta/AlphaFold2_advanced.ipynb)
+- Predict the structure of the sequence in the `fish.9x.ubl.fa` file, which is the putative ubiquitin-like domain of zebrafish Usp9X protein.
+- Compare with predicted structure with that of [PDB 5VBD](https://www.rcsb.org/structure/5vbd), align the two structures in PyMOL, describe any difference you see and explain why.